Archæologia Britannica: Title I: Comparative etymology. Or remarks on the alteration of languages

-Title II.
-A comparative vocabulary of the original languages of Britain and Ireland
+Title II: A comparative vocabulary of the original languages of Britain and Ireland

-This Title consists of a vocabulary arranged alphabetically with Latin headwords glossed with Welsh, Cornish, Breton, Irish, Scottish Gaelic, and Manx translation equivalents, written in the phonetic transcription system devised by Lhuyd and introduced in the previous Title.
+This title consists of a vocabulary arranged alphabetically with Latin headwords glossed with Welsh, Cornish, Breton, Irish, Scottish Gaelic, and Manx translation equivalents, written in the phonetic transcription system devised by Lhuyd and introduced in the previous title.

-Title.
-III.
-An Armoric grammar by Julian Manoir, Jesuit
+Title III: An Armoric grammar by Julian Manoir, Jesuit

-This Title is a translation by Moses Williams of the Breton grammar originally written in French by Julian Maunoir.
+This title is a translation by Moses Williams of the Breton grammar originally written in French by Julian Maunoir.

-Chapter I – Writing and pronunciation
+Chapter I: Writing and pronunciation

 Following a description of the benefits of spelling words according to how they are pronounced, this chapter goes into some detail regarding pronunciation of letters and the meaning of diacritics.

-Chapter II – Nouns
+Chapter II: Nouns

-This chapter describes the 'Armoric' definite and indefinite articles.
-There follows a description of the lack of grammatical declension in Armoric, and a synopsis of the various plural noun endings.
+This chapter describes the "Armoric" (Breton) definite and indefinite articles.
+There follows a description of the lack of grammatical declension in "Armoric", and a synopsis of the various plural noun endings.

 Having given the most common plural endings, Section 7, "Heteroclites", lists nouns which form their plurals by vowel change, removal of singulative suffixes, or other less common ways.

 The chapter then gives an overview of adjectives, and the lack of declension for number, except for certain pronouns.
 It then describes how regular comparatives and superlatives are formed, noting certain exceptions.

-Chapter III – Pronouns
+Chapter III: Pronouns

 Pronouns are given in the nominative, genitive, dative, and accusative case.

-Chapter IV – Verbs
+Chapter IV: Verbs

 The verbs 'to be' and 'to have' are described, as well as their use as auxiliaries, and grammatical tense and moods.

 There follows a section of active, passive, and irregular verb tables, conjugated for tense and mood.

-Chapter V – Participles, adverbs, and prepositions
+Chapter V: Participles, adverbs, and prepositions

 This chapter covers active and passive participles.